RangoGM/ccna-labs/06 Ethernet Channel & ASIC Hashing (CML + PKT)/README.md

 ---

 ### Notes

+> [!NOTE]
-EtherChannel requires all member interfaces to have identical Layer 2 configurations, including switchport mode, encapsulation, and VLAN settings.
+> - EtherChannel requires all member interfaces to have identical Layer 2 configurations, including switchport mode, encapsulation, and VLAN settings.

-When EtherChannel is formed, STP no longer sees individual physical links.
+> - When EtherChannel is formed, STP no longer sees individual physical links.
 Instead, the Port-channel is treated as a single logical interface, which may cause STP to recalculate port roles and blocking states.

-LACP is an IEEE standard protocol and is recommended for safer and more predictable EtherChannel negotiation.
+> - LACP is an IEEE standard protocol and is recommended for safer and more predictable EtherChannel negotiation.

 | [⬅️ Previous Lab](../05C%20STP%20Port%20Fast%20%26%20BDPU%20GUARD%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../07%20Static%20Routing%20(CML%20%2B%20PKT)) |
 |:--- | :---: | ---: |